The following article is excerpted from the TheApple, a website devoted to the teaching profession.

 Roughly 209,000 New Jobs

-Most job openings will result from the need to replace the large number of teachers who are expected to retire over the next few years.
+Most job openings may result from the need to replace the large number of teachers who are expected to retire over the next few years.
 Veteran teachers may be retiring even earlier than expected, as many schools systems entice high paying veterans to retire to hire cheaper qualified teachers.
 Also, many beginning teachers don't stay in teaching very long.
 They decide to leave teaching for other careers after a year or two--especially those employed in poor, urban schools--creating additional job openings for teachers.

 Highly Desirable Job Candidates: